espway/espway/README.md

 with the WEMOS D1 mini connected.
 This will upload both the firmware and the filesystem containing the HTML UI.

+## Supported browsers
+Please use the latest Firefox or Chrome if possible.
+The HTML/JS UI uses some recent JavaScript features which might not be supported by older browsers.

+## Schematic & BOM

+See the `schematic` folder for the schematic.
+It is drawn with [KiCad](http://kicad-pcb.org/) and there's a [rendered PDF](https://github.com/flannelhead/espway/raw/master/schematic/espway.pdf) in the repo.

+Tentative BOM (not including PCB, connectors, wire etc. materials):

+* WEMOS D1 Mini board
+* GY-521 (MPU6050 breakout board)
+* L293D motor driver IC. **N.B.** this is what I used so far, but I'm intending to change to DRV8833 for a smaller voltage drop across the H-bridge
+* 2x 6V 300rpm metal gear motor (search for "12ga 300rpm" or "n20 300rpm"), these should be $3-5 per piece
+* 2x WS2812B neopixels for eyes and showing current state
+* AMS1117 5V regulator
+* 5x 100n ceramic capacitors
+* 2x 1000u 10V electrolytic capacitor
+* 470 ohm resistor
+* 10 kohm resistor
+* 680 kohm resistor

 ## Developing the frontend
 The HTML/JS frontend uses [Webpack](https://webpack.github.io/) as the build system.
 You will need [NodeJS](https://nodejs.org/en/) and NPM (the package manager) to build the frontend pages.
 It does jobs like bundling the JavaScript modules together, minifying and transpiling the [ES2015](https://babeljs.io/learn-es2015/) code for older browsers, compiling [Riot tags](http://riotjs.com/), minifying/autoprefixing CSS etc.